top of page

 405A2828 2.jpg

 I work part time in the H.A.D office, my main role is to make everyone who sees me happy.
 I think I fulfil my role well!
-I like fuss, and I especially like digestive biscuits.
-I love being out in the H.A.D Garden there is so much for me to explore out there!
-When I am not working at H.A.D I am at home with my human mum & dad and have 3

-sisters who all love me so much, and they take me on long walks which is so much fun.
+When I am not working at H.A.D I am at home with my human mum & dad and have 3 sisters who all love me so much, and they take me on long walks which is so much fun.

 I eventually will be trained to be a Therapy Dog so that I can make more people happy.